c-zhong-ucl-ac-uk/realTRIPS/team.md

 ### Other PhD students in the team
 Samuel Murphy, PhD student on inequality in emergency services at CASA UCL, primary supervised by Dr Chen Zhong.
 The project is an ESRC funded and in collaboration with London Ambulance Services.

+### Associated team member

+[Carmen Cabrera-Arnau](https://www.ucl.ac.uk/~ucahcca/) was a Research Fellow who has joined CASA through the realTRIPS project in 2021.
+Prior to this, she did the MSc in Complex Systems at King's College London, followed by a PhD at UCL's Department of Mathematics.
+With a background in Physics and Applied Mathematics, her current research focuses on geographic data analysis, mathematical modelling, statistics, human mobility and spatial inequalities.
+She left the team in 2022 and is now a Lecturer in Geographic Data Science at the Department of Geography and Planning of the University of Liverpool.

 ### Advisory board member
 [Prof. Michael Batty](http://www.complexcity.info/) Professor of Planning, CASA, UCL